siddhartha-gadgil/proofs-and-programs-2023/content/details.md

 * __Timing:__ to be announced
 * __Venue:__ to be announced

+##### Zulip chat

+As with Lean we will use a [Zulip server](https://automathind.zulipchat.com/login/) for discussions.
+You can  also post on the stream by sending an email to the address proofs-and-programs-2023.c691c1d30e6095cd0e45e3fb4929734d.show-sender@streams.zulipchat.com.

 #### References

 * Jeremy Avigad, Leonardo de Moura, Soonho Kong and Sebastian Ullrich,